StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 ![Evaluation Process.](chapter-7/image001_evaluation_flow.png){#fig:fig701 height=50%}

-A group of undergraduate university students, totaling 23, volunteered to participate in the evaluation of the game, all of whom claimed to have a strong background in mathematics and knowledge of complex numbers.
+A group of undergraduate university students, totaling 23, volunteered to participate in the evaluation of the game, all of whom claimed to have a strong background in mathematics.

 Quiz questions are available in the _Appendix B_ section of this thesis.
 Both SUS and GUESS-18 questionnaires are available in the _Appendix C_ section of this thesis.